privacyguides/privacyguides.org/docs/ai-chat.md

 </div>
 In addition to supporting a large range of text models, Kobold.cpp also supports image generators such as [Stable Diffusion](https://stability.ai/stable-image) and automatic speech recognition tools, such as [Whisper](https://github.com/ggerganov/whisper.cpp).

+Kobold shines best when you are looking for heavy customisation and tweaking, such as for roleplaying purposed.
+It allows you to modify the model temperature,the context window.
+It also supports creating a network tunnel to access AI models from other devices, such as your phone.

 <div class="admonition note" markdown>
 <p class="admonition-title">Compatibility Issues</p>
 Kobold.cpp might not run on computers without AVX/AVX2 support.
 </div>

-### Ollama
+#### Ollama
 <div class="admonition recommendation" markdown>

 ![Ollama Logo](assets/img/ai-chat/ollama.png){align=right}

-Ollama is a command-line AI assistant that is available on macOS, Linux, and Windows (preview).
+Ollama is an easy-to-use command-line AI assistant that is available on macOS, Linux, and Windows (preview).

 [:octicons-home-16: Homepage](https://github.com/ollama/ollama){ .md-button .md-button--primary }
 [:octicons-info-16:](https://github.com/ollama/ollama){ .card-link title=Documentation}
 [:octicons-code-16:](https://github.com/ollama/ollama){ .card-link title="Source Code"}

 </div>
 In addition to supporting a wide range of text models, Ollama also supports [LLaVA](https://github.com/haotian-liu/LLaVA) models and has *experimental* support for Meta's [Llama vision capabilities](https://huggingface.co/blog/llama32#what-is-llama-32-vision).
-Ollama can be downloaded and installed with just a few clicks.
-Furthermore, it is very lightweight and is compatible with almost all PCs.
-To use Ollama, simply type in your terminal "ollama run model name".
+Ollama shines best when you are looking for an AI client that has great compatibility and ease of use.
+It runs on all desktop platforms and doesn't involve any setup, while still using inference and other techniques to make outputs faster.
+It also simply running AI models as it doesn't require you to download AI models.
+For example "ollama run llama3.2" will automatically download and run the Llama 3.2 model.

-### Llamafile
+#### Llamafile
 <div class="admonition recommendation" markdown>

 ![Llamafile Logo](assets/img/ai-chat/llamafile.svg){align=right}